 - For examples of diverse programs, check out the shows taking place at the multi-genre club Le Poisson Rouge in New York (they do family programs, too).

 - In 2009, tenor Glenn Siebert and I performed a concert titled “Letters from Composers,” which centered on the 28-minute piece of the same name by Dominick Argento.
 The song texts are letters by seven famous composers (e.g., Bach, Mozart, Schubert, Debussy) to which Argento wrote vocal melodies with guitar accompaniment.
 We brought in additional performers and followed each sung letter with a contemporaneous piece by the letter writer.
-E.g., the sung letter by Schubert was followed by a piece he composed on the same day as the letter.
+E.g., the sung letter by Schubert was followed by a violin piece he composed on the same day as the letter.
 The concert ran an hour with no intermission and drew a full house – here’s a review.

 - Animal-inspired pieces might be especially suited to family events, but there are countless other ways to knit pieces into programs through common connections.
 For instance, the early music group Tafelmusik created a program titled “The Spheres,” which offers “fragments of various Baroque works grouped around the theme of astronomy.”
 A mention of a 2010 Beijing performance appears in this article in the New York Times.

 - The concert lineup at Carnegie Hall can be viewed online.
-Note what is and isn’t included in this as well as other music series in cities where you’d like to perform.
+Note what is and isn’t included as well as other music series in cities where you’d like to perform.
 It’s likely that you can create performance opportunities for yourself by filling gaps in local concert offerings.

 For in-depth programming guidelines along with three model classical programs, check out Chapter 11 of The Musician’s Way.